Codificadores - Software

 An analog encoder can be instantiated as follows:

-AnalogEncoder encoder = new AnalogEncoder(0);
+AnalogEncoder m_encoder = new AnalogEncoder(0);

-frc::AnalogEncoder encoder{0};
+frc::AnalogEncoder m_encoder{0};

-Configuring Analog Encoder Parameters
+Configuring Analog Encoder Range and Zero

 Nota

-Reading Distance from Analog Encoders
+Reading Rotation from Analog Encoders

 Nota

-// Gets the distance measured
+// Gets the rotation

-// Gets the distance measured
+// Gets the rotation

 Using Encoders in Code